 The Business Plan is separate from the Melton Neighbourhood Plan which sets out the development plan for the parish over the period to 2030.
-The link to the Melton Neighbourhood Plan is here: www.meltonneighbourhoodplan.co.ukA refresh is planned for 2022/23 and information can be found on the Melton Parish Council website.
+A refresh is under way.
+We planned to have published the updated neighbourhood plan by the first quarter of for 2022/2023/24. and iResidents will be kept informed of progress through the Melton Messenger and through the Parish Website.
+Public events to discuss changes will be held as time allows and once the outline of the updated plan is readynformation can be found on the Melton Parish Council website.

 MPC's accounts and overall financial position can be viewed on the website www.melton-suffolk-pc.gov.uk where the Annual Return and accounts are published.
-Regular detailed financial reports to both the Finance, Employment and Risk Management Committee (FERM) and Full CouncilFull Council meetings are also published on the website.
-This Business Plan is designed to provide a coherent narrative to the Council's financial and business strategy.
+Regular detailed financial reports to sent to the Chair of Finance, both ththee Finance, Employment and Risk Management Committee-Working Group (FERM) and Full Council meetings.
+The Chair of MPC checks the bank statements monthly and signs to confirm they are accurate and reflect an accurate position. areAll reports are also-published on the website for public scrutiny and the Public is welcome to attend any Full Council meeting should they want to discuss the accounts.